Moist and fluffy, these pumpkin spice donuts are the perfect fall treat.

 Preheat the oven to 350°F (180°C).
 Grease a donut pan and set it aside for now.

-In a small bowl whisk together the flour, baking soda, baking powder, spices, and salt until combined.
+In a medium bowl, whisk together the flour, baking soda, baking powder, spices, and salt until combined.

 Add the dry ingredients to the wet ingredients.

-Use a rubber spatula to gently fold them together until all are combined.
+Use a rubber spatula to fold them together until all are combined gently.

 Fill the cavities about ¾ of the way.

-Bake the donuts for around 10 minutes or until puffed and golden brown and the donut bounces back when lightly pressed.
+Bake the donuts for 10-12 minutes or until puffed and golden brown and the donut bounces back when lightly pressed.

 Let the donuts cool in the pan for 2-3 minutes before removing them and placing them on a cooling rack to cool to room temperature.